xdslproject/training-intro/practical/one/exercise_one.md

 ## Generating the executable and running

 The IR that we are generating from our tool is now is ready to be fed into MLIR and compiled into an executable.
-To do this we will execute _./tinypy-opt output.xdsl -p tiny-py-to-standard -f mlir -t mlir -o ex_one-mlir_ .
+To do this we will execute _./tinypy-opt output.xdsl -p tiny-py-to-standard -o ex_one.mlir_ .
 You can see that this command is identical to the previous one apart from the _-o_ argument, which informs the tool to store the generated IR in a file rather than output to screen.
 Next we execute:

 ```bash
 user@login01:~$ mlir-opt --convert-func-to-llvm ex_one.mlir | mlir-translate -mlir-to-llvmir | clang -x ir -o test -